nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * delete 2
-* deletes the 2nd task/event in the task manager.
+* deletes the 2nd task/event in the Menion.

 #### Updating a task : `edit`
-Updates a specified task from the task manager.
+Updates a specified task from the Menion.
 <br>
 Format : `edit INDEX`
 > Edits the task at the specified `INDEX`.
 The index refers to the index number shown beside the task.
 The order of the tag to edit is not important.